data-science-for-biotech/git-novice/_episodes/05-history.md

 identifiers.
 You can refer to the _most recent commit_ of the working directory by using the identifier `HEAD`.

-We've been adding one line at a time to `mars.txt`, so it's easy to track our progress by looking, so let's do that using our `HEAD`s.
-Before we start, let's make a change to `mars.txt`, adding yet another line.
+We've been adding one line at a time to `b117.txt`, so it's easy to track our progress by looking, so let's do that using our `HEAD`s.
+Before we start, let's make a change to `b117.txt`, adding yet another line.

 ~~~
-$ nano mars.txt
+$ nano b117.txt
-$ cat mars.txt
+$ cat b117.txt
 ~~~
 {: .language-bash}

 ~~~
-Cold and dry, but everything is my favorite color
-The two moons may be a problem for Wolfman
-But the Mummy will appreciate the lack of humidity
-An ill-considered change
+Almost all sequences carry the N501Y mutation.
+But P681H is also very common.
+And of course it contains D614G.
+Note that P.1 also contains N501Y.
+Contains A570D, which is absent from P.1.
 ~~~
 {: .output}

 Now, let's see what we get.

 ~~~
-$ git diff HEAD mars.txt
+$ git diff HEAD b117.txt
 ~~~
 {: .language-bash}

 ~~~
-diff --git a/mars.txt b/mars.txt
+diff --git a/b117.txt b/b117.txt
-index b36abfd..0848c8d 100644
+index fc953d9..a8bd3f5 100644
---- a/mars.txt
+--- a/b117.txt
-+++ b/mars.txt
++++ b/b117.txt
-@@ -1,3 +1,4 @@
- Cold and dry, but everything is my favorite color
- The two moons may be a problem for Wolfman
- But the Mummy will appreciate the lack of humidity
-+An ill-considered change.
+@@ -2,3 +2,4 @@ Almost all sequences carry the N501Y mutation.
+ But P681H is also very common.
+ And of course it contains D614G.
+ Note that P.1 also contains N501Y.
++Contains A570D, which is absent from P.1.
 ~~~
 {: .output}